Natalie Mitchell

 Is art psychotherapy just for children?

-It's easy to think this as there is a sense of play and exporation in being creative.
+It's easy to think this as there is a sense of play and exploration in being creative.
 But maybe returning to playful and expressive ways of being are what you are looking for.
-Art psychotherapy is for everyone.
+Art psychotherapy can be for everyone.
 Age (including infants and parents), gender, sexuality, culture, illness or disability have no bearing on whether or not you can access the therapy.
+I work online and in person, whatever suits you.

 Will the sessions be in a group or individual?